Step 3: Install Cloudera Manager Server

 In this step you install the JDK and Cloudera Manager Server packages on the Cloudera Manager host.

-database.
-This host need not be a host in the cluster that you want to manage with Cloudera Manager.
-On the Cloudera Manager Server host, type the following commands to install the Cloudera Manager
+- On the Cloudera Manager Server host, type the following commands to install the Cloudera Manager packages.

-- If you are using an Oracle database for Cloudera Manager, increase the Java heap size for Cloudera Manager Server.
-Edit the /etc/default/cloudera-scm-server file on the Cloudera Manager server host.
-Locate the line that begins with export CM_JAVA_OPTS and change the -Xmx2G option to -Xmx4G.
+- If you are using an Oracle database for Cloudera Manager Server, edit the /etc/default/cloudera-scm-server file on the Cloudera Manager server host.
+Locate the line that begins with export CMF_JAVA_OPTS and change the -Xmx2G option to -Xmx4G.

 Install and Configure Databases

 After installing the Cloudera Manager Server packages, continue to Step 4: Install and Configure Databases.